 Google Chrome has a tool for reporting on malware affecting your browser.
 Sometimes the reporting software can also consume a lot of CPU power.
 In this case, you can simply disable the reporting software.

 If you have many tabs open at the same time, you can use the Chrome extension “The Great Suspender”, which will offload inactive Chrome tabs from your computer memory and save a lot of RAM and CPU power.

-How to fix the “High CPU consumption” error in Google Chrome?
+How can I fix “High CPU Consumption” error in Google Chrome

 Google regularly updates the Chrome browser to fix bugs and add new features that improve the user experience.
 To get the best performance from Chrome, it’s important to update to the latest version.
 Chrome automatically updates when you’re connected to the internet.

 However, if you’re having trouble updating, you can do it manually.

 1.)
 Go to the Chrome settings menu in the upper right corner of the browser window and click on the “Help” option available at the bottom of the menu list.